DangerousThings/fido-attestation-loader/README.md

 # fido-attestation-loader

-Tool to generate and load U2F and FIDO2 attestation certificates to vk-u2f (wip) and u2f-javacard (done)
+Tool to generate and load U2F and FIDO2 attestation certificates to vk-u2f and u2f-javacard

 For usage, see the CLI help.